Last updated: April 2022

 Enter: Fresh April Flours.

-I am thoroughly enjoying sharing my love of baking with the world.
+I thoroughly enjoy sharing my love of baking with the world.
 The feel of the recipes you’ll find here is fun, simple, approachable, and most of all tasty.
 I am always learning when it comes to food photography, but I hope to draw you in visually and top you off with the passion for writing I inherited from my English teacher turned fiction writer mother (hi, Marm!).
 Remember, I’m a science geek (my pond scum enthusiast dad is so proud), so you’ll often find bits of science thrown into the mix, since baking is itself a science (excuse me while I adjust my lab goggles).

 My husband, Matt (the boyfriend who was in college), and I live outside of Philly where we maintain an active and healthy lifestyle (we even own a gym together!).
-We love to travel (specifically road trips), go on spontaneous dinner/movie dates, and motivate others to live with a positive attitude.
+We love to travel (specifically road trips), have weekly date nights in, and motivate others to live with a positive attitude.
 We added two boys to our family in June 2016 and again in May 2018, and while things haven’t quite been exactly the same as they used to be, we love them a lot and they’re certainly keeping life interesting and all kinds of fun!

-We live with the notion that dessert is a treat, not a need-to-have-after-every-meal.
-I approach my recipes the same way– I encourage you to embrace your inner baker, recognizing that it’s really cool to be able to mix everyday ingredients and end up with something extraordinary.
-Don’t be afraid to fail (goodness knows I frequently have baking fails) and learn to be a great baker through the lessons I hope you take away from my recipes.
+Here at Fresh April Flours, I encourage you to embrace your inner baker, recognizing that it’s really cool to be able to mix everyday ingredients and end up with something extraordinary.
+Don’t be afraid to fail (goodness knows I frequently have baking fails) and learn to be a great baker through the lessons I hope you take away from my recipes (which includes learning to weigh your ingredients— if you stick around, you’ll see me talk about this all.the.time!).